sigasi/sigasi_insights/content/manual/editor.md

 Since [Sigasi Studio 4.5]({{< ref "/releasenotes/sigasi-4.05" >}}) you can format (System)Verilog and VHDL files without opening them in the editor.
 Right click a *project*, *folder* or *file* and select **Source > Format**.

 Note that the option is only available for files that are part of the build.

-## Lightweight editor for large VHDL and SystemVerilog files

-Sometimes you have to deal with very large HDL files such as large concatenated library files, generated files or netlists.
-Unfortunately the Sigasi Studio VHDL and SystemVerilog editors can not cope with huge files yet.
-Large files stress the interactive compiler too much to give timely feedback.

-To allow you to edit large HDL files Sigasi Studio contains a lightweight VHDL and SystemVerilog editor that can handle all files without problems.
-This editor does not analyze your files a type time.
-It only offers syntax highlighting and the default Eclipse editing features.
-The lightweight editors will check for errors when you save your file.

-The current threshold VHDL file size that is used to switch to the lightweight editor is 1 MB.

-If you still want to edit large files using the Sigasi Studio VHDL editor, this can be done following these steps:

-* In the Project Explorer right-click the file and select **Open With > Other...**
-* In the dialog select **VHDL Editor** or **(System)Verilog Editor**.
-* A warning will show offering to open the file in read-only mode.
-Choose **No** if you want to edit the file.

 # SystemVerilog Specific